 Richard Owen was an important naturalist, who developed diverse studies, which even brought him into contact with the academics of the Mexican Society of Natural History and, above all, with Charles Darwin, the creator of the theory of natural selection.
 A personage with great academic and social influence.

 In 1851 the First World's Fair was held, where advances in science, technology, industry, and the arts were presented.
-One of the emblematic buildings that was commissioned was the so-called Crystal Palace, which housed the fair, which was later moved to another area in London, and was used as a museum of art and science.
+One of the emblematic buildings that were commissioned was the so-called Crystal Palace, which housed the fair, which was later moved to another area in London, and was used as a museum of art and science.
 Queen Victoria's husband, aware of the paleontological findings, suggested that full-scale reproductions of specimens of extinct fauna, especially dinosaurs, be made.

 This commission fell to Richard Owen and Benjamin Waterhouse, the latter being an artist, painter, and sculptor, already a fan of paleontology.
 The two formed a team, with Owens establishing the academic interpretation and Waterhouse illustrating it.
 The process was lengthy and complex, sketches were made, small models were modeled and then clay molds were made, and with the real scale, from which cement molds were made with a core of iron, bricks, and rocks.
 The statues were finally painted and distributed around the Crystal Palace in three islands that simulated a time scale, 15 were built, including mostly dinosaurs, but also birds and extinct mammals.